allaboutapps/backup-ns/README.md

 ### Using `backup-ns` locally for triggering adhoc operations

-It's also possible to run the `backup-ns` cli tool locally to create a new adhoc backup job and explicitly overwrie the `ENV` vars (based on the `backup` cronjob) as needed.
-For easy `ENV` reuse, install the [`kubectl envx`](https://github.com/majodev/kubectl-envx) plugin.
-The `backup-ns` binary should furthermore to be available locally (so it can interact with `kubectl` directly).
+It's also possible to run the `backup-ns` cli tool locally to create new adhoc backup jobs or work with database dumps.
+To easily get the currently used ENV vars from the backup cronjob and overwriting them, install the [`kubectl envx`](https://github.com/majodev/kubectl-envx) plugin.

+The `backup-ns` binary must furthermore be available locally so it can interact with `kubectl` directly.

 ```bash
 # Install the backup-ns binary locally